- CMT is an inherited neurological disorder. It affects the nerves that control your voluntary muscle movements.

-According to the National Institute of Neurological Disorders and Stroke, Charcot-Marie-Tooth disease is one of the most common inherited neurological disorders, affecting one out of every 2,500 people in the U.S. (NINDS, 2011)
+According to the National Institute of Neurological Disorders and Stroke, CMT is one of the most common inherited neurological disorders, affecting 1 out of every 2,500 people in the United States.

 Common symptoms include: